rauland/Mettler-Toledo-IP-Multistage-Weighing-Station/README.md

 # Mettler Toledo Scale
 This program connects to a Mettler Toledo Scale and displays the weight in tons.
 If there is more than one scale configured it displays the total combined weight.
+This type of scale is used on multi-stage weigh bridges.

 Run once to generate a config file.
 The IP field can support one or more scales, seperated by comma delimiter.